Kaori Oinuma

 Kaori Oinuma (老沼 カオリ, Oinuma Kaori) is a Filipino-Japanese actress and model known for being a finalist in Philippine reality television series, Pinoy Big Brother: Otso.
+She is best known for her role as Michiko in the iWantTFC original series, He's Into Her (2021).
 She is also a part of the first batch of stars under Rise Artists Studio, a talent management arm of ABS-CBN Films.

-Early life
+Early life and education

-Oinuma was born on the 22nd of July 2000 in the city of Nagoya in Japan to a Filipino mother and a Japanese father.
+Oinuma was born on July 22, 2000, in Nagoya, Japan to a Filipino mother and a Japanese father.
 She lived in Japan until she was 4 years old before moving to the Philippines.
-Oinuma has 2 half-siblings and a stepfather in the Philippines.
+Oinuma has two half-siblings and a stepfather in the Philippines.
 When she was 13, her mother grabbed the opportunity of migrating to Japan with her after a friend of theirs, whose mom works in an agency, told them about the support offered to women who have half-Japanese children.

+In high school, she became a varsity player of their school's basketball team.
+And during summer breaks, she worked on part-time jobs in order to help her mom with their finances.

+In July 2023, she graduated from senior high school in Bartolome Sangalang National High School in Guimba, Nueva Ecija.
+Thereafter, she pursued college at Philippine Women's University taking up a degree in Psychology.
+She is one of Boy Abunda's scholars.

 Career

-2018 - 2019: Pinoy Big Brother and Star Hunt
+2018–2019: Pinoy Big Brother and Star Hunt

-In 2018, Oinuma was first seen in television as she became an official Housemate of reality TV show Pinoy Big Brother Otso, where she emerged as the Eighth Big Placer.
+In 2018, Oinuma was first seen in television as she became an official housemate of reality TV show Pinoy Big Brother: Otso, where she emerged as the eighth Big Placer.

-Before venturing into acting, she took part of the Star Hunt Academy Boot Camp (which is the exact program that created the now known P-pop groups, BINI and BGYO) but was not able to complete the training program.
+Before venturing into acting, she took part in the Star Hunt Academy Boot Camp (the exact program that created the now known P-pop groups, BINI and BGYO) but could not complete the training program.

-2019 - 2020: Acting Debut
+2019–2020: Acting Debut

-In later part of 2019, Oinuma gets her first television role as a cast in Parasite Island.
-A year later, she got some acting stints in Maalala Mo Kaya: Mata and Philippine television sitcom Home Sweetie Home Extra Sweet.
+In later part of 2019, Oinuma got her first television role as a cast in Parasite Island.
+A year later, she had some acting stints in Maalala Mo Kaya: Mata and Philippine television sitcom Home Sweetie Home Extra Sweet.